gokceuludogan/PLMs_for_drug_design/README.md

 ## About

-Code for the paper "Exploiting Pretrained Biochemical Language Models for Targeted Drug Design", to appear in *Bioinformatics*.
+Code for the paper "Exploiting Pretrained Biochemical Language Models for Targeted Drug Design", to appear in *ECCB2022 Proceedings*.

 ![](Transformers-Strategies.jpg)